Convergence properties and compactifications: Introduction

-However, we don't necessarily have a spoke system that is both closed and almost-independent.
+However, we don't necessarily have a spoke system that is both closed and almost-independent, even for compact Hausdorff spaces.
 We need to introduce some more notation: we will denote the one-point compactification of a space $X$ by $\alpha X$, with it's point-at-infinity denoted by $\star$.
 Also, let $\compactSubsets{X}$ denote the set of compact subsets of a topological space $X$.

 \begin{theorem} There exists a compact Hausdorff space $X$ and a radial point $x \in X$ with no closed, almost-independent spoke system. \begin{proof} Define $X \df \alpha(\omega_1 \times \omega_2)$ and note that for all $K \in \compactSubsets{\omega_1 \times \omega_2}, \pi_{\omega_1}[K], \pi_{\omega_2}[K]$ are bounded in $\omega_1, \omega_2$ respectively and hence $K \subseteq \alpha \times \beta$ for some $\alpha < \omega_1$ and $\beta < \omega_2$.
 In particular, every $\sigma$-compact subset of $\omega_1 \times \omega_2$ has compact closure; i.e., $\star$ is a p-point\footnote{A point $x$ in a topological space is a \emph{p-point} if countable intersections of neighbourhoods of $x$ are again a neighbourhood.}.